 The fitting system also allows you to tilt the helmet (up and down your forehead effectively) so how the helmet sits on your head is entirely up to you!

-It has a MIPS liner (Multi-directional Impact Protection System), which reduces the rotational energy transferred to the rider in an angled crash.
+Firstly, it has a MIPS liner (Multi-directional Impact Protection System), which reduces the rotational energy transferred to the rider in an angled crash.
 Slip plane technology (such as MIPS) is considered essential in today’s market, and personally, I would never ride without it!

 The MIPS liner is integrated with the ventilation system, so nothing blocks the vents.
 If you move the helmet around on your head, you can feel the MIPS system in action- which is certainly reassuring!